gocept/gocept.template_rewrite/README.rst

 The initial use case is to have a pluggable system to convert Python 2 expressions in templates to Python 3.

-This package runs on Python 3.6.
+This package runs on Python 3.6 and 3.7.

 Requirements